equihomepartners/platform-full/README.md

 }
 3. Underwrite System
 Purpose and Design
 The Underwrite System is the third layer of the Equihome platform, designed to evaluate individual properties and homeowners for no-monthly-payment loan approval within the green-zone suburbs identified by the Traffic Light System.
-It performs due diligence, financial modeling, and risk assessment, with underwriting predominantly focused on the asset (property), to ensure each loan aligns with Equihome’s investment criteria and financial goals.
+It performs due diligence, financial modeling, and risk assessment, with underwriting predominantly focus ed on the asset (property), to ensure each loan aligns with Equihome’s investment criteria and financial goals.

 Use Case
 Loan Evaluation: Assesses whether a property in a green-zone suburb and its homeowner meet our criteria (e.g., property value, equity, LTV, homeowner credit risk).